OceanFirst Bank Center

 Fan Support

 Being a new building and big opponent, it was no surprise that there was a decent crowd on hand for my first visit.
 I was surprised though that playing Seton Hall did not lead to a sellout.
 Attendance was about 500 shy of that with an announced crowd of 3,662.
-My return six years later saw a late-season game that failed to fill half the arena.
-There’s generally a small fan base for this team, but attendance does rank 3rd in the MAAC.
+My subsequent returns have featured an arena half-full as it makes for a decent family outing, but nothing to a true fandom, legit into following the team event.
+Average paid attendance in ’24 – ’25 was 1,921 and that puts them 10th in the CAA rankings.

 Fan Support Ranking: 3.5 out of 8